ainamartinez/CBI_Code/README.md

     - Create an interface for gamification and progress tracking.
 We are thinking about hiring services from
     - Implement a system to manage incentives.
 We might consideer [Factual Consulting](https://factual-consulting.com/microincentives-sustainable-mobility-europe) to manage it.
     - Provide information about the project, water-saving tips, and important updates within the app.
+5. **From checkpoint presentation feedback**
+    - Try to figure out the "story" from the user point of view
+    - Verify reward system
+    - Describe `what` data will be shown on hotel monitors
+    - Think about prediction on leakage
+    - Sell it to the end user

+# How will both projects collaborate?

+We have brainstormed new ideas to find common ground where both projects can align and offer mutual benefits:

+1. **Gamification and Rewards**:
+    - Gym members could earn rewards such as breakfast or dinner at participating hotels.
+    - Hotel guests could access gym facilities, such as pools or saunas, if their hotel lacks these amenities.
+They could also use other facilities like bathrooms or drinkable water stations.

+2. **Web/App Integration**:
+    - The Web/App will feature a map where users can find places to earn rewards, helping them understand exactly what benefits they can receive.:

+        - For gym member: It's beneficial to have an accessible way to know what rewards are available nearby.
+For instance, gym members could easily find out if they can get a free breakfast at a nearby hotel or access to a hotel's swimming pool.
+        - For Tourists: Upon checking in, tourists could receive suggestions such as:
+            1. Enjoy a free breakfast on your last day.
+            2. Access the gym's swimming pool with a view of the sea tomorrow morning.
+            3. Get a complimentary dinner at a partner restaurant during your stay.
+    - Users can invite friends to participate, enhancing the experience and increasing engagement.
+For example, gym members could invite (foreing) firends or family to stay at partner hotels, and hotel guests could be encouraged to use nearby gym facilities.

+These initiatives aim to create a seamless experience for users, encouraging water-saving behaviors while providing tangible benefits and fostering collaboration between gyms and hotels.
 # Acknowledgments

 - Aigües de Barcelona for providing the data and challenge.